South Africa in July: Weather, Crowds and What to Do

 Namaqualand Wildflowers

 Late July into August is when the Namaqualand flower season begins in the Northern Cape.
 The semi-arid landscape transforms with carpets of orange and yellow daisies after good winter rains.
-The Namaqua National Park and areas around Springbok are the main spots.
+The Namaqua National Park (entry approximately R105 per adult as of 2026) and areas around Springbok are the main spots.
 It’s a long drive from Cape Town (roughly 5 hours), but a remarkable seasonal phenomenon.
+Check current sightings reports before committing to the drive — the timing shifts by 2–3 weeks depending on rainfall.

 Practical Notes